MikailaAkeredolu/c14_OOP_Exam/README.md

 ### VehicleApp
+- Invoke passenegNumbers() to print out only the passengers numbers #7 and 57
-- Every passsenger's info contains a key(number) and a value for their name(text).
+- Every passsenger's ##Entry contains a key(number) and a value for their name(text) as seen below!.
 ```
 (57, "wesley snipes)
 (007, "james bond)

 ```
-- Invoke passenegNumbers() to print out only the passengers numbers #7 and 57